Drug Rehabilitation Careers: Job Options and Requirements

 These registered nurses often provide support to drug rehabilitation clinics with an intimate knowledge of the effect of drug withdrawal and use.
 Typically these types of nurses administer select medications that ease the withdrawal symptoms of a drug addict seeking treatment.
 These nurses generally follow guidelines put forth by the American Society for Addiction Medicine (ASAM), but traditional nursing programs generally do not offer substance abuse specializations.

-The BLS does not report specifically on substance abuse nurses, but the overall registered nursing field is expected to experience a 26% job growth rate from 2010-2020, according to BLS projections.
-BLS data from 2012 indicated a mean annual salary of $67,930 for registered nurses at that time.
+The BLS does not report specifically on substance abuse nurses, but the overall registered nursing field is expected to experience a 19% job growth rate from 2012-2022, according to BLS projections.
+BLS data from 2014 indicated a median annual salary of $66,640 for registered nurses at that time.

 Related to Drug Rehabilitation Careers: Job Options and Requirements